Charlize Theron: 2020–present: Continued success

 In 2020, she produced and starred opposite KiKi Layne in the superhero film The Old Guard, directed by Gina Prince-Bythewood.
 The following year, she reprised her role as Cipher in F9, originally set for release on 22 May 2020, before its delay to June 2021 due to the COVID-19 pandemic.

 In 2022, Theron appeared in several projects.
 Upon the film's release in May, it was revealed that Theron would portray the character Clea in the Marvel Cinematic Universe (MCU), beginning with her debut in the mid-credits scene of the superhero film Doctor Strange in the Multiverse of Madness.
 She played Lady Lesso in the fantasy Netflix film The School for Good and Evil and filmed a cameo in the third season opener of The Boys as an actress playing Stormfront.

 In 2023, Theron reprised her role as Cipher in Fast X and executive produced the HBO documentary series Last Call: When a Serial Killer Stalked Queer New York about a serial killer preying on gay men.
-In 2024, she was cast in Christopher Nolan's upcoming epic film The Odyssey (2026).
+In 2024, she was cast in Christopher Nolan's The Odyssey (2026) as the goddess Calypso.